 Hi!
-My name is Emma Karina Viglucci.
+My name is Emma Viglucci.
 I was born in Argentina with an Italian lineage.
 My parents moved our family to the US when I was 13 years old.
 They were no strangers to the immigrant status as my father had migrated from Italy as a young boy in the aftermath of WWII, and my mother’s parents had done the same.
 Assimilating the American culture as a teenage girl was not easy.
 The immigrant experience was pervasive.
 I managed and adjusted well though, doing terrific in H.S. and establishing myself as a very conscientious and driven young adult.
-I moved up in class difficulty from E.S.L. and support classes to A.P. classes.
-I navigated transitioning to college on my own as my parents were not well versed in the customs and systems of the country.
-They did support and encourage the pursuit of higher education as that was one of the reasons for leaving Argentina in the first place.
+I transitioned to college well.
+Education is highly valued in our family as that was one of the reasons for leaving Argentina in the first place.
 They wanted to provide my siblings and I with the opportunity of getting an education and being able to make a difference with it.

 I was always super curious about how people operate, and how they succeed at their relationship and their life.